walles/headsetharry/README.md

 * Default the configured-languages list to the system language
 * Support speaking over Bluetooth SCO if available and supported.
 * Caps the language names in the settings, or at least the first one
+* Announce incoming MMS.
+We don't access their content; just announcing them will be enough for now.
+* Look up incoming phone numbers and read contact names rather than phone numbers.